Authored by the expert who managed and guided the team behind the Laos Property Pack

 What mortgage rates are foreigners offered in Laos in 2026?

-As of January 2026, foreigners in Laos can expect mortgage interest rates of roughly 11% to 14% per year for LAK-denominated loans, and around 9% to 12% for USD loans where available, reflecting the high-rate environment set by the Bank of Lao PDR's benchmark rate of approximately 9.5%.
+As of early 2026, foreigners buying residential property in Laos can expect mortgage interest rates in the range of roughly 11% to 14% per year for LAK-denominated loans, and roughly 9% to 12% per year for USD-denominated loans where available, with the higher end of both ranges applying to borrowers with weaker local ties or smaller collateral.

 We made this infographic to show you how property prices in Laos compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.